 In talking about variables, sometimes you hear variables being described as categorical (or sometimes nominal), or ordinal, or interval.
 Below we will define these terms and explain why they are important.

 A categorical variable (sometimes called a nominal variable) is one that has two or more categories, but there is no intrinsic ordering to the categories.
-For example, gender is a categorical variable having two categories (male and female) and there is no intrinsic ordering to the categories.
+For example, a binary variable (such as yes/no question) is a categorical variable having two categories (yes or no) and there is no intrinsic ordering to the categories.
 Hair color is also a categorical variable having a number of categories (blonde, brown, brunette, red, etc.) and again, there is no agreed way to order these from highest to lowest.
-A purely categorical variable is one that simply allows you to assign categories but you cannot clearly order the variables.
+A purely nominal variable is one that simply allows you to assign categories but you cannot clearly order the categories.
 If the variable has a clear ordering, then that variable would be an ordinal variable, as described below.

-Why does it matter whether a variable is categorical, ordinal or interval?
+Why does it matter whether a variable is categorical, ordinal or numerical?

 Does it matter if my dependent variable is normally distributed?